amirkour/tic-tac-toe-handler/README.md

 `npm run redeploy`

 might be a good idea to just try a build first: `npm run build` or `npm run rebuild` and make sure things compile!

+# curl/test the api

+to test, simply run:

+`KEY=<api key value> npm run test`

+where KEY is an API key you gotta figure out how to get 😁